 Disclaimer: For entertainment and educational purposes only.
 Not meant as a guide to diagnose and/or treat any condition and/or illness.
-Always discuss medical treatments with your doctor and before taking any herbs consult with your primary physician for any conflicting drug or health complications that might occur.
+Always discuss medical treatments with your doctor, and before taking any herbs, consult with your primary care physician for any conflicting drug or health complications that might occur.
 Mugwort is an abortifacient and therefore should never be used by pregnant women.
 Herbs are drugs, and although all natural, they are not necessarily safe.

 I. Marvelous Mugwort

 Mugwort is one of the primary herbs of the wise.
 One sign of a witch is that you will see this herb in his or her garden, especially near the doors, as it provides powerful protection.
 The lovely mugwort herb is generally safe for most people, except for use in pregnant or breast-feeding women, or when overused (unusual or allergic reactions can also occur).

 I am currently growing common mugwort, Artemisia vulgaris.
 There are many varieties of mugwort used across the world, all in the Artemisia family.
 The use between them is often interchangeable, and you should feel free to substitute if you have another Artemisia.
 Some examples would be Chinese mugwort (Artemisia argyi), Douglas mugwort (Artemisia douglasiana), Alpine mugwort (Artemisia glacialis), Japanese mugwort (Artemisia princeps), Norwegian mugwort (Artemisia norvegica), and there are many others.